St. Michael's Cave: Military use

 It is believed that St. Michael's Cave has had a military use since the Berber general Tariq ibn Ziyad led the Umayyad conquest of Hispania in 711 AD.
 This is assumed due to the defensive wall of Moorish origin which protected the cave's entrance until recently.

 Just after Gibraltar's capture by Anglo-Dutch forces in 1704, 500 Spanish troops concealed themselves within the cave overnight after having ascended through a path led by goatherd Simón Susarte, before an unsuccessful attempt to surprise the garrison.

 World War II

 During World War II the entire cave was prepared for use as an emergency military hospital.
 It was never used as such.

 New St. Michael's Cave

 In 1942, it was decided that an alternate entrance was required to improve air circulation within the emergency hospital in the lower chambers of the cave, as well as to serve as an emergency exit in case of airstrike.
-Whilst blasting the rock in order to create the extra opening, another deeper system of caves known as New St. Michael's Cave (sometimes referred to as Lower St. Michael's Cave) were discovered.
+While blasting the rock to create the extra opening, another deeper system of caves known as New St. Michael's Cave (sometimes referred to as Lower St. Michael's Cave) were discovered.
 The series of descending chambers are riddled with examples of almost all known cave formations, including an underground lake of crystal clear water.